The Best Smart Coffee Machine In 2022

 So what is a smart coffee brewing tool?

 For example, fully automatic “one touch” bean to cup coffee machines will make the selected coffee consume for you.
-You basically press the button, the machine pulls the shot, steams the milk, delivers it into your cup and even disposes of the used puck of coffee (into the internal dump box) for you.
+You literally press the button, the machine pulls the shot, steams the milk, delivers it into your cup and even disposes of the used puck of coffee (into the internal dump box) for you.
 This is pretty smart!

-I would think, nevertheless, that lots of people when searching for “smart coffee machines”, will probably be thinking along the lines of “connected” coffee machines, that can be controlled over the internet with Alexa or Google Home, and/or via a dedicated app.
+I would think, however, that lots of people when searching for “smart coffee machines”, will probably be thinking along the lines of “connected” coffee machines, that can be controlled over the internet with Alexa or Google Home, and/or via a dedicated app.

-Jump in your time machine, and (after you’ve gone back & bought last Friday’s winning Euro Millions ticket) go forward to a time where the coffee brewing device can get the cup, rinse it, warm it, get the milk out of the fridge, check if there are beans in the hopper, or put a pod in the machine, and so on, and yeah – smart coffee machines in that sense would be mega.
+Jump in your time machine, and (after you’ve gone back & bought last Friday’s winning Euro Millions ticket) go forward to a time where the coffee brewing equipment can get the cup, rinse it, warm it, get the milk out of the fridge, check if there are beans in the hopper, or put a pod in the machine, and so on, and yeah – smart coffee machines in that sense would be mega.

-Fully manual traditional espresso machines
+Fully manual traditional espresso coffee machines

 For more on the La Pavoni lever espresso coffee machines, see: